Cool Cars - The History of JaguarWriter - John Linden

 Jaguar buys English Daimler

-Jaguar Cars Ltd and BMC merged – BMH formed
+Jaguar Cars Ltd and BMC merged – BMH formed1968

-Jaguar and Daimler separate from BL Ltd. – private company formed
+Jaguar and Daimler separate from BL Ltd. – private company formed1985

 Ford sold Jaguar and Land Rover to Tata Motors, an Indian group.